michaelheyman/dotfiles/README.md

     From the root of the repository, run:

     ```bash
-    task docker.build
+    task docker:build
     ```

 2. **Run the container**:
     The `Dockerfile` is configured to automatically run `chezmoi apply`.
-You can run the container to verify that the process completes without errors.
+You can run the container interactively to see the results:

     ```bash
-    task docker.run
-    ```

-    To inspect the container's state, you can start an interactive shell:

-    ```bash
-    task docker.run.interactively
+    task docker:run
     ```